feminist-ai/training-feminist-llms/README.md

 #### Privacy concerns

-Because [machine learning models can and do memorize parts of their training data](), we ask that you only contribute material that you would be okay if the model memorized and repeated.
+Because [machine learning models can and do memorize parts of their training data](https://blog.kjamistan.com/deep-learning-memorization-and-why-you-should-care.html), we ask that you only contribute material that you would be okay if the model memorized and repeated.
 Again, we will release a list of contributors to this initial model, but it is not possible with our setup to have the model directly cite your work.

+If you are a librarian and have digitized open access content that you think might fit our goals, please [contact us via email](mailto:organizers@feministai.party).

 In the future, we will provide alternative approaches in this repository to allow for better privacy and copyright protections for any and all contributors.